 Understanding Amazon.com's Unusual Options Activity

-On Wednesday, shares of Amazon.com (NASDAQ:AMZN) saw unusual options activity.
-After the option alert, the stock price moved up to $3713.71.
+Shares of Amazon.com (NASDAQ:AMZN) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $3662.32.

 - Option Type: SWEEP